stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 communicate over localhost TCP ports.

-If you wish to run multiple instances of Stratum and `tofino-model` on the same machine, you can use Docker's container network to link the containers together.
+If you wish to run multiple instances of Stratum and `tofino-model` on the same machine, you can use Docker's container network to link the containers' networking stacks together.
 For example, you can pass `--network container:stratum` when starting the `tofino-model` container.

 -----
 ## Stratum Runtime Options